-You have completed the coursework for RWS 1301.
+You have completed the coursework for RWS 1301/ENGL 1311.

-Because we designed the RWS 1301 curriculum with "transfer" in mind, you should remember the many strategies for effective communication that you learned this semester: rhetorical, self- regulation, research, technology, writing process, and so on.
-These abilities will be very useful to you in RWS 1302.
+Because we designed the RWS 1301/ENGL 1311 curriculum with "transfer" in mind, you should remember the many strategies for effective communication that you learned this semester: rhetorical, self- regulation, research, technology, writing process, and so on.
+These abilities will be very useful to you in RWS 1302/ENGL1312.
 However, we hope you also use these strategies in your other coursework at UTEP and elsewhere.
 For example, even if your history instructor does not require invention, drafting, or self-evaluation, follow the processes you learned in this class to produce the most effective projects you can!
 And, don't forget that the University Writing Center is available to help with all of your writing projects for any course.

 Good luck to you.
-We look forward to working with you in RWS 1302.
+We look forward to working with you in RWS 1302/ENGL1312.

-CHAPTER FIVE: RWS 1302 - RHETORIC AND WRITING STUDIES II
+CHAPTER FIVE: RWS 1302/ENGL1312-RESEARCH AND CRITICAL WRITING http://vimeo.com/24195344

-The primary goal of RWS 1302 (formerly ENGL 1312) is to develop students' critical thinking skills in order to facilitate effective communication in all educational, professional, and social contexts.
+The primary goal of RWS 1302/ENGL1312 is to develop students' critical thinking skills in order to facilitate effective communication in all educational, professional, and social contexts.
 This effective communication is based on an awareness of and appreciation for discourse communities as well as knowledge specific to subject matters, genres, rhetorical strategies, and writing processes.